Person holding their head after a fall, representing concussion symptoms and when to seek neurosurgical evaluation

 TABLE OF CONTENTS

-Common Signs and Symptoms of a Concussion
+Common Signs and Symptoms

 • Difficulty concentrating, making decisions, or remembering

-• Confusion or disorientation
+• Confusion, feeling “out of it,” or disorientation

-• Fatigue, low energy, or lack of motivation
+• Fatigue, low energy, or reduced motivation

 • Ringing in the ears

-• Loss of taste or smell
+• Changes in taste or smell

-Causes
+What Causes Concussions?

 • Motor vehicle accidents